marczz/mzlinux_pages/system/desktop.md

     Screen locker for Wayland. _In Debian._

 ## Wayland desktop components {#wayland_desktop_components}
+I don't list here all the GTK and QT applications that run natively under Wayland

 _Sway_ has a long list of [Clients that use the wlr protocols ](https://github.com/swaywm/wlr-protocols/wiki).